Taiwan Railway: Run-through services

 transportation by utilizing surplus capacity on longer-distance through trains.
 Commuter trains made all suburban stops, while Amtrak-like expresses stopped only at major hubs.
-These days, most East Coast services terminate at Shulin Station, which is the location of a major TRA yard.
+These days, most East Coast services terminate at Shulin Station, which is the location of a major TR yard.
 West Coast services mainly terminate at Qidu Station, which is the location of another large rail yard.

 Railway facility relocation

 To support metropolitan growth, Banqiao yard moved west to Shulin, and Nankang yard east to Qidu during the mid-2000s, extending through operations to approximately 10 miles either side.
 Banqiao, Taipei, and Nankang became major interchanges.
 Like Boston's NorthPoint project planned for a Boston & Maine yard, the former Banqiao yard is now Banqiao station and a successful TOD site.
 Like the CREATE (Chicago Region Environmental and Transportation Efficiency) plan, through-running allows yards and freight facilities to move from center city (Hwashan, Songshan) to suburbs (Shulin, Qidu), with cheaper land and better highway access.